-ING offers the following categories of sustainable investments:
+ING offers the following categories of "sustainable investments":

-- Sustainable investment portfolios: These portfolios are labelled sustainable.
-They consist of individual shares, individual bonds, investment funds and combinations thereof, which have been categorized as sustainable by ING. - Sustainable structured products, including guaranteed products (Lirics): These are ING guaranteed notes based on the CS ING SRI Index or on the Sustainable European Low Risk Equity Index (SELRE). - Sustainable investment funds.
+- a) Sustainable investment portfolios They consist of individual shares, individual bonds (government and corporates), investment funds and combinations of these, which have been categorized as sustainable by ING. - b) Sustainable structured products Including guaranteed products (Lirics); these are ING guaranteed notes based on the CS ING SRI Index or on the Sustainable European Low Risk Equity Index (SELRE). - c) Sustainable investment funds Investment funds which have been labelled as sustainable by ING.